 On the flip side, there’s a risk of feeling like a burden on your family members.

 While they could feel overwhelmed by the additional responsibilities.
 Having a plan can help.
 Most people want to pitch in.
-Finding fit for each person is key.
+Finding a fit for each person is key.

 Consider creating a weekly schedule to ensure everyone knows their duties and feels valued.
 It has the added bonus of reducing the stress of when the bathroom is going to be cleaned.